black-parrot-sdk/black-parrot-sdk/README.md

     make sdk  # you can use the -j N flag to parallelize make prog # only makes a subset of programs.
 See Makefile for the full list of commands

+For each suite in this directory, `make <suite>` will build the tests within and copy the resulting .riscv binaries to ./prog/suite/example.riscv

 ### Libperch
 libperch is the BlackParrot firmware library.
 It includes sample linker scripts for supported SoC